What Are We Doing Here? Five Answers (+ Mine)

 Are we here to grow?
 To suffer?
 To achieve?
 To awaken?
 To love?

-Different thinkers have offered very different answers.
-Here are five I dig.
+Different thinkers have offered different answers.
+Here are five takes that resonate with me.
 And then I’ll tell you where I’m landing on this one lately.

 Carl Jung: Become Who You Actually Are